Uillitina, UillitinaC, and UillitinaB

 The sounds are recorded from my personal sets of Uilleann pipes and are extremely high quality.

 Touch the drone button to switch the drones on and off.
-The balance between the drones and chanter may be adjusted on the settings page.

 Touch the "?" icon to show all the button notes.